automl/ConfigSpace/docs/source/quickstart.rst

 AutoML tools, such as `SMAC3`_ and `BOHB`_ are using the configuration space module to sample hyperparameter configurations.
-Also, `auto-sklearn`_, an automated machine learning toolkit, which frees the machine learning user from algorithm selection and hyperparameter tuning, works with a defined :class:`~ConfigSpace.configuration_space.ConfigurationSpace`.
+Also, `auto-sklearn`_, an automated machine learning toolkit, which frees the machine learning user from algorithm selection and hyperparameter tuning, makes heavy use of the ConfigSpace package.

 This simple quickstart tutorial will show you, how to set up your own :class:`~ConfigSpace.configuration_space.ConfigurationSpace`, and will demonstrate